pkic/pkimm/categories/interoperability/_index.md

 To have effective interoperability between PKI components, it is important to have a proper integration in place that serves the purpose and does not expose any potential risks.
 Available and documented integration guidance for the developers and administrators should be maintained and updated regularly.

 The integration guidance should be available for all critical PKI components and should cover at least the following information:
-- integration requirements and prerequisites
+- Integration requirements and prerequisites
-- applicable standards and protocols
+- Applicable standards and protocols
-- integration architecture
+- Integration architecture
-- integration testing
+- Integration testing

 #### Assessment

 The following evidence should be available for the assessment of the requirement:
-- documented integration guidance for all critical PKI components
+- Documented integration guidance for all critical PKI components
-- interview with the system administrators and developers
+- Interview with the system administrators and developers
-- review of the integration guidance
+- Review of the integration guidance
-- system configuration review
+- System configuration review

 #### References